OutlastTrialsStats/contribute-data/README.md

-# OutlastTrialsStats Contribute-Data Program
+# Contribute Program

-🎮 **Automatic data collector for OutlastTrials** - Collects player IDs from game logs to scan for new players on [outlasttrialsstats.com](https://outlasttrialsstats.com)

-We are not Red Barrels and not partnered with Red Barrels or The Outlast Trials
+Help uns to track new players for [outlasttrialsstats.com](https://outlasttrialsstats.com)

+## 🛠️ What it does

+The program monitors your game logs of 'The Outlast Trials'-Game and extracts player IDs from matches you play.
+These IDs are then sent to outlasttrialsstats.com to help discover and scan new players for the community statistics database.

+Note: In the future, we will honor contributors to the program on our website. 🙌

+## 📋 Requirements

+- Python 3.6+
+- OutlastTrials game installed

 ## 🚀 Installation